MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 1. A few final points to consider before moving on to the next exercise:

-    - It's important to discuss if natural language to SQL is the right solution for your use case and if it will provide value to your customers.
+    - Before using this type of technology, discuss potential scenarios with your team, database administrators, security team, stakeholders, and any other relevant parties to ensure that it's appropriate for your organization.
+It's important to discuss if natural language to SQL meets security, privacy, and any other requirements your organization may have in place.
+    - Security should be a primary concern and built into the planning, development, and deployment process.
     - While natural language to SQL can be very powerful, careful planning must go into it to ensure prompts have required rules and that post-processing functionality is included.
-    - Security should be a primary concern and built into the planning, development, and deployment process.
+Plan for additional time to implement and test this type of functionality and to account for scenarios where unexpected results are returned.
     - There are no guarantees that the SQL returned from a natural language query will be efficient.
 In some cases, additional calls to Azure OpenAI may be required if post-processing rules detect issues with SQL queries.
     - With Azure OpenAI, customers get the security capabilities of Microsoft Azure while running the same models as OpenAI.
 Azure OpenAI offers private networking, regional availability, and responsible AI content filtering.
 Learn more about [Data, privacy, and security for Azure OpenAI Service](/legal/cognitive-services/openai/data-privacy).

 1. You've now seen how to use Azure OpenAI to convert natural language to SQL.
-In the next exercise, you'll learn how to use Azure OpenAI to generate email and SMS messages.
+In the next exercise, you'll learn how email and SMS messages can be generated using Azure OpenAI.